 The accompanying basic financial statements comply with the provisions of GASB Statement No. 14, "The Financial Reporting Entity," as amended by GASB Statement No. 39, "Determining Whether Certain Organizations are Component Units" as amended by GASB Statement No. 61, "The Financial Reporting Entity Omnibus" in that the financial statements include all organizations, activities, functions and component units for which the City (the primary government) is financially accountable.
-Financial accountability is defined as the appointment of a voting majority of a legally separate organization, or (2) the potential that the organization will provide a financial benefit to or impose a financial burden on the City.
+Financial accountability is defined as the appointment of a voting majority of a legally separate organization's governing body and either (1) the City's ability to impose its will over the organization, or (2) the potential that the organization will provide a financial benefit to or impose a financial burden on the City.

 Based on the foregoing, the City's financial reporting entity includes all funds, agencies, boards and commissions that are part of the primary government, which includes the following services: police protection, street construction and maintenance, recreation, planning and other governmental services.
 In addition, golf and waste collection and disposal services are provided under an enterprise concept with user charges set by City Council to ensure adequate coverage of operating expenses and payments on outstanding debt.
 In addition, the City has included the Community Improvement Corporation of Centerville (CIC) as a discretely presented component unit.
+City Council members along with the City Manager comprise 4 of the 7 members of the board of the CIC and the City is able to impose its will upon the CIC.